skiplang/skip/docs/overview/control_flow.md

 ---

 Skip includes the usual control flow constructs including `if`, `for/in`, `while`, `do` and `loop`.
-Unlike most languages, Control flow constructs in Skip are expressions and they produce values just like other expressions.
+Unlike most languages, control flow constructs in Skip are expressions and they produce values just like other expressions.
 Control flow expressions may be used in any context an expression is expected.